 The Master’s in Public Policy, or MPP, has gained traction over the years, but it remains a minuscule portion of the master’s degrees conferred each year.

 Meanwhile, the MBA continues to hold the top spot as the most popular master’s degree on the market.
-We recently discussed the growing trend of setting oneself apart with a dual degree master’s, and for those with goals at the intersection of business and government, adding an MPP to your MBA might be a perfect fit.
+Our business school admissions consultants recently discussed the growing trend of setting oneself apart with a dual degree master’s, and for those with goals at the intersection of business and government, adding an MPP to your MBA might be a perfect fit.

 Who should consider the MPP/MBA?